jkstill/trace-combine/README.md

 # Chronological Operations from Multiple 10046 Trace Files

+DO NOT USE
+Find this now in the oracle-trace repo

 Sometimes it is useful to get a chronological list of events from multiple trace files.

 The oracle utility ```trcsess``` will combine trace files, but does not show a timestamp and session per line.